-The Peer Research Ambassadors are UConn students who have engaged in research and creative activity during their undergraduate careers and want to help other students get involved.
-Ambassadors attend OUR workshops and help represent OUR at events such as career fairs and open houses.
+The Peer Research Ambassadors (PRAs) are UConn students who have engaged in research and creative activity during their undergraduate careers and want to help other students get involved.
+PRAs attend OUR workshops and help represent OUR at events such as career fairs and open houses.
 They also serve as an informal advisory board, sharing feedback with OUR administrators on how to improve outreach efforts and programming.

-By Ian Sands, Peer Research Ambassador
+By Lucie Lopez, Peer Research Ambassador

 Peer Research Ambassador Profiles

 Click on the Peer Research Ambassador photos below for their full profiles and to contact an Ambassador.